 This article contains references to bullish candlestick patterns and Volity, a regulated CFD trading platform.
 This content is produced for educational purposes only and does not constitute financial advice or a recommendation to buy or sell any financial instrument.
 Always verify current regulatory status and platform details before using any trading service.
 Some links in this article may be affiliate links.

 What our analysts watch: Three filters that lift bullish-pattern win rates from chart-pattern noise to genuinely informative signals.
 Pattern location relative to the larger trend (a bullish reversal at a 200-period moving-average bounce is a different setup from the same pattern printing inside a sideways range; the location is half the signal).
-Confirmation close (waiting for the next bar close beyond the pattern high is the difference between trading the pattern and trading anticipation; published backtests consistently show the confirmation filter raises win rate by 5 to 12 points across major bullish patterns).
+Confirmation close (waiting for the next bar close beyond the pattern high is the difference between trading the pattern and trading anticipation; the confirmation close is the one adjustment that improves results across every major bullish pattern, at the cost of a slightly later entry).
 Volatility regime (patterns inside compressed-volatility periods carry tighter stops and clearer follow-through; patterns inside high-volatility regimes require wider stops that many traders fail to size correctly).